The simple device that’s saving lives - The Lily Foundation

 “I wonder now if it was a sensory thing.
 I would go through fads, find a ‘safe’ food I really liked and stick to it.
 I remember being 16 and living off chips and coleslaw from the local takeaway for a year.
 I still go there today,” she chuckles, “it’s just down the road!
 I didn’t think about calories, I never felt hungry, and I could go for days without eating.
 I was probably really nutritionally deficient.”

-But she became very unwell in 2014.
-She was admitted to hospital again, and this time her doctor said she couldn’t leave until she’d gained some weight.
-“Finally I agreed to have a tube,” she says.
+“Finally I agreed to have a tube,” Danielle admits.
 “This time it went in fine but I didn’t like the feel of it down my throat.
 I didn’t like the idea of people looking at me either.
 I got picked on at school, and this was just another thing to draw attention to me.”
+Despite her fears, she persevered and gained weight.

-She had the PEG tube for just over a year before having it changed for a button, but that too was a disturbing experience for Danielle.
-“They sedated me because I was scared, but I could still feel them yanking and tugging at it.”
-She winces.
+She had the PEG tube for just over a year before having it changed for a button, although that too was a disturbing experience for Danielle.
+“They sedated me because I was scared, but I could still feel them yanking and tugging at it,” she winces.
 “But it’s much better having a button, although I still hate getting it changed, which happens twice a year.”

 It’s also meant her weight has stopped being the main focus for her doctors.
 “I hate my weight being such a big deal to people,” she explains.
 “I feel like my whole life’s been about my weight and I don’t want it to be.”